named-data-ndnSIM/ndnSIM/docs/source/intro.rst

-Specifically, the simulator directly uses NFD implementations of :nfd:`pending Interest table (PIT) <nfd::Pit>`, :nfd:`forwarding information base (FIB) <nfd::Fib>`, and :nfd:`content store <nfd::Cs>` data structures.
+Specifically, the simulator directly uses NFD implementations of :nfd:`pending Interest table (PIT) <nfd::Pit>`, :nfd:`forwarding information base (FIB) <nfd::Fib>`, and :nfd:`content store <nfd::cs::Cs>` data structures.
 In addition to that, ndnSIM allows experimentation with :ndnSIM:`ndnSIM-specific content store <ndn::ContentStore>` along with its cache replacement policies ported from the previous version of ndnSIM.